pascallanger/DIY-Multiprotocol-TX-Module/docs/Tx-erSky9X.md

 This page is relevant to the following transmitters:
  - Taranis running erSky9X (for the Taranis running OpenTx see [here](Tx-Taranis.md))
  - Turnigy 9XR Pro (for Turnigy 9X see [here](Tx-FlyskyTH9X.md))
+ - A variety of replacement mother boards for FlySky transmitters:
     - SKY board
     - AR9X board
     - 9Xtreme board
     - AR9X UNI board

 ## Features
 The Multiprotocol module can be used in this family of transmitters in either PPM mode or in Serial mode.
-To operate in Serial mode, a version of er9X supporting the Multiprotocol Module must be installed on the Tx.
+To operate in Serial mode, a version of erSky9X supporting the Multiprotocol Module must be installed on the Tx.

 ## PPM Mode
 Please refer to the [PPM Setup](PPM_Setup.md) page.